thingSoC/TSOC_Teensy3x/README.md

 Under the Arduino "examples" directory are many Arduino IDE examples for using the Teensy board with Arduino IDE, provided by [PJRC](https://www.pjrc.com/).
 Paul provides [setup and installation instructions](https://www.pjrc.com/teensy/tutorial.html) for the Teensy.
-What the **TSOC_Teensy3x** adaptor board provides is an easy "plug-n-play" way to connect many different peripherals.
+What the **TSOC_Teensy3x** adaptor board provides is an easy "plug-n-play" way to connect many different peripherals to the Teensy.

 ---------------------------------------